 Comparing bachelor’s thesis templates and examples

-First of all, it helps when students realise that they are not alone in this experience.
-This means that many bachelor’s theses have been written and many are still being written.
-So why not benefit from the knowledge of those who have already gone through this experience?
+First of all, it helps when students realise that they are not alone in the experience of writing a thesis.
+After all, many bachelor’s theses have been written and many are still being written.
+So why not take advantage of the knowledge of those who have already gone through this experience?
 Approaching and familiarising yourself with the new task – that should be a guiding principle!
 Conversations with other students who have already been through it all can help.
-Even more helpful, however, is dealing intensively and directly with various bachelor theses.
+Even more helpful, however, is dealing first-hand, intensively and directly with a wide range ofbachelor theses.
 Such examples help students to familiarise themselves with the topic of bachelor’s thesis and to clarify the most important questions in advance.
 What have other students written about in their bachelor’s theses?
 How were they structured?
 What methods did they use?
 How do you put forward a strong argument?
 Which citation methods should you use?
 Students can find answers to these questions and many more in an analysis of various examples.
 In this way, you not only develop a feel for the work on a bachelor’s thesis, but are also inspired by different examples.

 Bachelor’s theses in your department